 Terry Tornek was born and raised in New York City and moved to Pasadena from Massachusetts in 1982 to accept the position of Planning Director.
 He was hired because of his history of neighborhood improvement and historic preservation while serving as Planning Director of Springfield, Mass.
 He also served as a member of the Springfield City Council.
 Terry was Pasadena’s Planning Director for 3 years and helped to rewrite the Zoning Ordinance, the General Plan and establish the redevelopment plan for Old Pasadena.

-Terry currently serves on the Municipal Services and Finance Committees, is the City Council appointee to the Fire and Police Retirement Board, is Pasadena’s representative to the San Gabriel Valley Council of Governments, and is Treasurer of the Burbank Airport Authority.
-He has been deeply involved in the revisions to the General Plan and in advocacy to redirect the City’s planning and development decision-making process.
-He has also been pursuing efforts to rethink the City’s traffic management and water conservation practices.
+Mayor Tornek serves as Chairman of the Finance Committee, is a member of the Municipal Services and Legislative Policy Committees, is the City Council appointee to the Fire and Police Retirement Board, is Pasadena’s representative to the San Gabriel Valley Council of Governments, and is Secretary of the Burbank Airport Authority.
+He is deeply involved in the City’s financial planning, affordable housing and the City’s planning and development decision-making process.

-Terry and his wife Maria have been married for 44 years.
-They have 3 children and 6 grandchildren .
+Terry and his wife Maria have been married for 48 years.
+They have 3 children and 7 grandchildren .